Bridging Politics and Art: Notes on Presenting My Oral History Project at the VT AFL-CIO COPE Conference

 First, putting text in relation with images is something that inevitably happens, even within a strict visual arts practice.
 Inevitably, the artist has to contextualize it with words in order to be taken seriously, and, if it is being shown, someone is going to talk or write about it eventually.
 Some artists may shun text for the way it delimits an image, but it is inescapable.
 My reason for moving towards a practice that integrates text and image, with an increasing emphasis on the former, is precisely because I want it to be somewhat delimited.
 Of course, I don’t want to be didactic, but instead of offering a wide channel for interpretation, I want to offer a deep channel -- breadth and depth, ideally, but if I have to choose, I choose depth.
 I want to make work that is moving, critical, and thought-provoking.
 But I want to make work that is clear and sure of itself such that it cannot be appropriated by those who would wish to reduce it to milquetoast.
 Even more, I want to create art that gives history and agency to those who are the makers of history: the working classes.

-Those are the abstract formal reasons for my turn to text, but the political nature of my subject matter naturally inserted itself into the history zine-making, or, more broadly, the making of pamphlets and leaflets.
+Those are the abstract formal reasons for my turn to text, but the political nature of my subject matter naturally inserted itself into the history of zine-making, or, more broadly, the making of pamphlets and leaflets.
 Zines, while mostly known today for their association with the riot grrrl subculture, are part of a wider history of self-publication, harking back to political pamphlets and leaflets.
 Within the United States, one of the most well-known political pamphlets is Thomas Paine’s Common Sense, which made a popular and forceful argument for the independence of the United States from Great Britain.
 Common Sense was read and distributed widely; it found audiences everywhere from drawing rooms to taverns, its words heightening the zeal for self-determination and freedom.
 Surpassing the influence and fame of Paine’s Common Sense is arguably The Communist Manifesto by Karl Marx.
 In February 1848, The Communist Manifesto began as a 23-page pamphlet published by the Workers' Educational Association: this manifesto became the seed of not only one revolution but many and continues to be read in revolutionary movements to this day.

 Fast forward, Zines and zine culture, like the political pamphlets and leaflets that came before them, continued the tradition of printing dissident ideas and voices.
 However, unlike the two aforementioned political texts, the zine cultures that arose in the 70s, 80s, and 90s that are most familiar to us today were less interested in mass distribution and appeal than they were in cultivating subcultures in which individuals with identities and politics repressed by or adversarial to those of the mainstream could find reprieve through self-expression.
 The zines coming out of what was labeled the riot grrrl subculture, for instance, appealed largely to third wave feminist sensibilities by emphasizing the diverse, individual experiences of sexism.
-As Stephen Duncombe, Professor of Media, Culture and Communications at NYU and author of Notes from the Underground: Zines and the Politics of Alternative Culture, writes “Zines put a slight twist on the idea the personal is political.
+As Stephen Duncombe, Professor of Media, Culture and Communications at NYU and author of Notes from the Underground: Zines and the Politics of Alternative Culture, writes “Zines put a slight twist on the idea that the personal is political.
 They approach political issues from the state to the bedroom, but they refract all these issues through the eyes and experiences of the individual creating the zine.”

 Rather than political manifestos aimed at fomenting a societal revolution, zines coming out of the subcultures such as riot grrrl often used their medium to instead create intimate communities of support and resistance.
 One of the first zines I picked up as a teen hanging around at punk shows was Support by Cindy Crabb and Doris Zine.
 The zine is composed of a collection of written and collected pieces of advice on supporting survivors of sexual abuse and preventing sexual violence.
 It has helped me understand both myself and others.
 It has also taught me how to become a better listener and friend -- again, to both myself and others.
 It was written to be an invaluable healing tool.
 It was not written to analyze the long history and structure of patriarchy in an attempt to outline how it may be overthrown.